Category "Perpetual War For a Piece Of The Action"

 The Disease of Permanent War

-Another incisive piece by one of the current warfare state’s greatest rational observers and critic, Chris Hedges.
+Another incisive piece by one of the current warfare state’s most observant of critics, Chris Hedges.

 The embrace by any society of permanent war is a parasite that devours the heart and soul of a nation.
 Permanent war extinguishes liberal, democratic movements.
 It turns culture into nationalist cant.
 It degrades and corrupts education and the media, and wrecks the economy.
 It is the crude, terrifying tirade of mediocrities who find their identities and power in the perpetuation of permanent war.